Chart Color Schemes

 Canterbury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 29 projects likely impacting the area.
-Notable ones are Sydney Metro City & Southwest, Canterbury Leisure & Aquatic Centre, 186-206 Canterbury Road Mixed-Use Development, and Canterbury Local Centre Redevelopment.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects likely to impact the area.
+Notable projects include Sydney Metro City & Southwest, Canterbury Leisure & Aquatic Centre, 186-206 Canterbury Road Mixed-Use Development, and Canterbury Local Centre Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.